kilitzir/Dynamic-Programming-examples-in-python/README.md

 # Dynamic-Programming-examples-in-python
 Examples in dynamic programming using Python -  a way to learn python I try to translate the javascript code found in the https://www.youtube.com/watch?v=oBt53YbR9Kk to Python.
-Also, trying to find new ways and new improvement to algorithms
+Also, trying to find new ways and/or new improvement to algorithms